Table of Content

 Many aspiring dunkers and basketball players could learn a lot from his approach…

-And becoming an athletic freak with a 50-inch vertical is not a bad idea.
+And becoming an athletic freak with a max vertical of 50 inches isn’t a bad idea.

 Just watch how he effortlessly breaks the world record for the running box jump, setting it at a STAGGERING height of 75 inches.